labordynamicsinstitute/ldilab-manual/95-50-setup-bash.md

 You should now have a (new) VS Code window, either empty or with some pre-written script.
 If there is content, place your cursor at the very end of the edit window (you may need to scroll down).

-Now, copy-paste the following code into the VS Code window, and edit the values with the appropriate replacements.
+Now, copy-paste the following code into the VS Code window.
+We will edit the values with the appropriate replacements.
 Keep all the line breaks, quotes, and spaces (or absence thereof) as shown!

 ```bash
 # env for ICPSR